 - If you were swerving or driving erratically

 - If an odor of alcohol emanates from you or your vehicle

 - If you fail a field sobriety test

 Any of these factors can serve as reasonable suspicion of DUI, justifying a traffic stop, and may also give the officer probable cause to request a BAC test and to arrest you.
 The officer’s testimony about these outward indicators, as well as about your refusal to take the test, can be sufficient to convict you.

 While breath-test refusal is not to be condoned, the police officer’s testimony is not as objective as BAC test results and as such is more open to challenge in a DUI trial.
 The best thing to do if you’ve been stopped on suspicion of DUI is to tell the police officer that you wish to call your lawyer on your cell phone immediately.
 This will indicate to the officer that you wish to protect your rights.

-To learn more about how a qualified criminal defense attorney can assist you in dealing with Pennsylvania DUI and/or breath-test refusal charges, call the law office of Matthew R. Zatko at 814-483-7075 or contact me online to arrange a free consultation at my Somerset office.
+To learn more about how a qualified criminal defense attorney can assist you in dealing with Pennsylvania DUI and/or breath-test refusal charges, call Matthew R. Zatko, Attorney at Law at 814-483-7075 or contact me online to arrange a free consultation at my Somerset office.